District Court Standing Order

 The probationer shall reside at a specified address, which may be verified by unannounced home visits by probation.

-The probationer shall abstain from the consumption of narcotics, including medical marijuana (if so ordered), and/or alcohol, with testing to verify such abstinence.
+The probationer shall abstain from the consumption of illegal and non-prescribed narcotics, alcohol, and/or non-medical marijuana, with testing to verify such abstinence.

 The probationer shall not operate a motor vehicle, with such exceptions as the court may allow.